Training Professionals to Implement Evidence-Based Practices for

 Department of Speech and Hearing Sciences

 We invite you to apply using this brief online application form.
-The 2020 CASE Scholars application deadline is Wednesday, March 18, 2020 at 11:59pm PST.
-CASE applicants will receive notification of our decisions on Monday, March 23rd.
+The first 2020 CASE Scholars application deadline was Wednesday, March 18, 2020 at 11:59pm PST.
+The current 2020 CASE Scholars application deadline is Monday, July 20, at 11:59pm PST.
+The first wave of CASE applicants will receive notification of our decisions on Monday, March 23rd.
 Thus, if you apply to the CASE Scholars Program, your status as a CASE Scholar will be known to you prior to the decision deadline to accept the offer of admission to the M.S.-CoreSLP program.
-Questions can be directed to Dr. Sara Kover (email@example.com).
+Questions can be directed to Dr. Sara Kover (firstname.lastname@example.org).

 - Current or accepted M.S. student in Speech-Language Pathology

 - Agreement to fulfill a two-year service agreement in the public schools immediately post-graduation

 - If the service obligation is not completed students will be required to repay the funding received through the CASE program